muhammedgaygisiz/kata/README.md

 - Create new Angular Workspace
 `ng new my-workspace --create-application=false`

+- Create a library in the workspace
+  - `cd my-workspace`
+  - `ng g library lib-name`

 1. Create a new Angular App with Routing and without versioning and skip install:
 `ng new --routing=true --skipGit=true --skipInstall=true`